Frequently Asked Questions (FAQ)

 T1 Flight Medical (air & ground compatible).

-How do you maintain vehicles?
+How do you maintain your vehicles?

-Accreditations, quality & oversight
+Accreditations, quality & supervision

 Are you accredited?

-Are your nurses licensed?
+Are your nurses qualified?

 Are you inspected?